ASILVAPT/Franc1sco-Franug-Leaked-Plugins/README.md

 I understand his justification & can relate to it.
 But it doesn't justify his actions.

-After alerting him that his __Multi adverts plugin__ breaks most MOTD advertisers terms of service he claimed he has halted from sellinh it, he did remove it from his [store](https://github.com/Franc1sco/Franug-PRIVATE-PLUGINS), but for I know he is still selling it.
+After alerting him that his __Multi adverts plugin__ breaks most MOTD advertisers terms of service he claimed he has halted from selling it, he did remove it from his [store](https://github.com/Franc1sco/Franug-PRIVATE-PLUGINS), but for I know he is still selling it.
 But if it turns out he isn't anymore then that does prove he does have some best interests at heart.

 ```
 Franc1sco Franug [SM Coder] ❤❤